spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 </WarningBox>

 <InfoBox>
-    This operation can be performed on all cluster types across all clouds
+    This operation can be performed on all cluster types across all clouds.
 </InfoBox>